12 Reasons Construction Companies Fail (And How to Avoid Each One)

 What about customers who push back on deposits?
 Honestly, a customer who refuses to put money down is waving a red flag.
 If they won’t commit financially before the work starts, there’s a good chance they’ll be difficult to collect from later.
 Professional contractors require deposits.
 Customers who work with professional contractors expect them.

 One more thing: send invoices immediately when a milestone is reached.
 Don’t wait until Friday.
 Don’t batch them at the end of the month.
 The longer you wait to invoice, the longer you wait to get paid.
-Projul’s estimating and invoicing tools let you fire off invoices in minutes from the job site.
+Projul’s invoicing tools let you fire off invoices in minutes from the job site.

 4. Insufficient Number of Profitable Sales